artjomPlaunov/artjomPlaunov.github.io/_posts/2024-04-21-ocaml_tuntap.md

 ...
 ...
 ```
-Upon successful return you get a file descriptor corresponding to the virtual network interface.
+Upon successful return you get a file descriptor corresponding to the virtual network device.
 Now, if you read from the file descriptor you get an entire IP packet (you do not have to repeatedly call Unix.read to read the right amount of bytes).

 ## tun.ml